Some Like [Their Toddy] Hot

 Looking for a fun and exciting career?
 You can train for a well-paying job in the hospitality or casino industry at Crescent School of Gaming and Bartending.

 You can be ready to bartend in just three weeks.
-Be around fun people and have cash in your pocket every night as a mixologist.
-Or claim your place in the ever-growing casino gaming industry in as little as three months.
-Furthermore financial aid is available if you qualify.
+Be around fun people and have cash in your pocket every night as a mixologist, or claim your place in the ever-growing casino gaming industry in as little as three months.
+Financial aid is available, if qualified.
 You can start one of Crescent's top-quality programs with no money down.
-And Crescent is an accredited bartending and table games dealer school in the United States.

 Contact us: